jabeldmc/fsfp-homework-5-trivia-game/README.md

 ## Build 1

-* FSA for game logic is complete up to asking a question and counting time.
+* Game FSA is complete up to asking a question and counting time.
-* Updating UI is complete.
+* Basic UI (HTML).
-* Very basic HTML layout.